Groby

-The village has expanded vastly since the 1970s and is now part of the Leicester Urban Area.
-The southern side is dominated by new housing estates, built upon what was formerly farming land between the historic part of Groby and the neighbouring village of Glenfield.
-The old village centre still retains some character, with some cobbled lanes and thatched cottages.
+The village saw a huge expansion during the 1970s along with the village of Glenfield.
+The historic village centre retains some of its historic buildings, cobbled lanes and thatched cottages.
 The church of St Philip and St James, built in the lancet style by George Harry Booth-Grey, the sixth Earl of Stamford, dates from 1840 and stands in the grounds of Groby Castle.
 The architect was William Railton.
-Few remains are left of the castle, other than a small hill in the ground to the east of the main church building, which is the original medieval motte, and the manor house (Groby Old Hall), the stone-built parts of which are thought to have been part of the castle's outer buildings.
-In April 2010 archaeologists from the popular Channel 4 television show, Time Team excavated the area behind the old hall and the parish church.
-They were looking to unravel the history of Groby Castle, and found a lost medieval mansion with its own chapel, built round a courtyard.
-The episode was aired on 20 March 2011.
+Additionally the village was also home to the former Groby Old Hall, the stone-built parts of which are thought to have been part of the castle's outer buildings.